What impact will COVID-19 have on the real estate market in Spain?

 Out of every crisis, comes opportunity and positivity.
 The Real Estate Market in Spain is likely to go through a huge metamorphosis.
 Already, waiting times at local notaries have come down.
 Notaries are preparing all paperwork prior to the signing date.
 The parties involved literally have to step in for 5 minutes to sign.
 No more notorious two or three hour waits for banks to roll in!
 There is a lot of work going into online signatures.
 People will no longer have to be physically present or spend weeks waiting for contracts to arrive via snail mail.
 This was a much-needed shift in the industry.

-Real Estate agents will be forced to use technology, virtual tours and provide detailed information to their clients.
+Real Estate agents must begin to use technology, offer virtual tours and provide detailed information to their clients.
 In the old model, agents would lead clients on a full day viewing marathon.
-Now agents will be forced to take a new approach.
+Agents will now be forced to take a new approach.
 They will really need to get to know their clients before viewings.
 To do this, they will need to share information more freely.
 This way they will only show their clients properties that really fit in with their criteria and within their financial constraints.
 This, in turn, should lead to a more efficient industry.
 Agents will really need to listen to and evaluate both buyers’ and sellers’ needs.